kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 ===========

 The Volatility tool offers a large set of plugins for memory dump analysis.
 Some of them are quite slow.
-In volatility.conf lets you to enable or disable the plugins of your choice.
+In volatility.conf lets you enable or disable the plugins of your choice.
 To use Volatility you have to follow two steps:

- * Enable it before in processing.conf
+ * Enable it in processing.conf
  * Enable memory_dump in cuckoo.conf

 In the memory.conf's basic section you can configure the Volatility profile and